Platform and Technology Capabilities

 For organizations opting for IaaS services, the problem of vendor lock-in is also widespread.
 Most organizations, new to the concept of cloud optimization, surrender their requirements to just one provider who acts as a one-stop-shop to meet all their cloud needs.

-However, when they wake up to discover they’re spending way too much money on infrastructure, it’s already too late to switch or opt-out.
-Since most of their solutions have been architected for one particular cloud, and one particular set of cloud features, it becomes very difficult to migrate to another; re-architecting the entire solution to operate across multiple providers is almost impossible.
+However, when they realize they’re spending way too much money on infrastructure, it’s already too late to switch or opt-out.
+Since most of the solutions from a vendor have been architected for one particular cloud and one specific set of cloud features, it becomes very difficult to migrate to another.

 Organizations that are new to cloud optimization have little to no idea of where and how tweaks can be made to optimize cloud usage and efficiency.
 As they set out to procure new services, they often overlook hidden costs in their pricing models – costs for various API calls and other transactions are often too complicated for a newbie to understand.

-It is only once organizations start using the cloud, do they realize that some of those services are the highest contributors to their monthly spend.
-Since most cloud services are available at the click of a mouse, organizations provision a lot of services, but often forget about them later.
+Only when the organizations start using the cloud, do they realize that some of those services are the highest contributors to their monthly spending.
+Since most cloud services are available at the click of a mouse, organizations provide many services but often forget about them later.
 Such unused resources can result in wastes of thousands of dollars.

-With how popular the multi-cloud approach is becoming, many organizations embrace it – without thinking through the associated costs.
+As the multi-cloud approach is becoming popular, many organizations embrace it – without thinking through the associated costs.
 Mid-size to large companies use an average of eight different cloud providers for various enterprise apps and services.

 The use of multiple public and private clouds for different workloads, in addition to the simultaneous use of on-premise infrastructure and multiple public clouds, make management extremely complex.

 In a bid to safeguard data and take advantage of different services offered by different clouds and vendors, organizations end up overshooting their cloud budgets.
-Staffing for multi-cloud is often an expensive endeavor and heavy investments have to be made to properly execute the multi-cloud strategy.
+Staffing for multi-cloud is often an expensive endeavor, and heavy investments have to be made to execute the multi-cloud strategy properly.